 This genus includes deciduous and evergreen trees and shrubs as well as woody-based, twining climbers.
 All have pea-like flowers and leaves divided into many lance-shaped leaflets that are similar to those of wisteria.
 These are evergreen in frost-free areas, deciduous elsewhere.Millettia reticulata

 From China.
 This vigorous, twining vine is usually described as reaching 15 ft. but, like wisteria, can attain great size.
 Shiny, leathery, bright green leaves.
-In late summer or early fall, bears tight clusters of dark purple-red flowers with odor of cedar and camphor.
-Use as cover for arbor, pergola, or chain-link fence.
+In late summer or early fall, bears tight clusters of dark purple-red flowers with the odor of cedar and camphor.
+Use as a cover for an arbor, a pergola, or a chain-link fence.
 Grows extremely fast and, once established, can overwhelm trees if permitted to climb into them.

 Native to the Canary Islands.
 Grows to 2 ft. tall and 3 ft. wide, with deeply divided green foliage si...

 Forms a mat to 4–6 in. high, eventually spreading to 3–5 ft. across.
 Half-inch-wide flower...

 The commercial oranges of the West are typified by ‘Washington’ navel and ‘Valencia&...